 - A highlight abstract is the one used to grab the reader's attention.
 It is a rare form of abstract in academic writing.

-How to Write an Abstract for a Research Paper: The Main Components
+Read How to Write an Abstract and What Main Components It Has

-Discover the obligatory elements of abstract to understand how to write an abstract for a scientific research paper.
-The discipline and topic may be different.
-The elements of an abstract (an outline) are the same no matter what type of problem a writer observes:
+Discover the obligatory elements of a research paper abstract to understand how to write an abstract for a scientific research paper.
+Discipline and topic may be different.
+The elements of a research paper abstract (an outline) are the same no matter what type of problem a writer observes:

 Methods – focus on the techniques used to explore and dig deeper into the problem.
 Those are various tools and professional equipment.
 An abstract contains the same elements the rest of the project has, and methods correspond to the Methodology section (body) of the work.
 The approaches depend on the topic, expertise, and skills of the writer.
 Examples:

 - Hard/social science refers to the short, clear interpretation of the steps taken to accomplish the investigation.